melisgl/journal/README.md

 it is a `JOURNAL-ERROR` to write to a `:COMPLETED` journal (see `JOURNAL-STATE`).

-When multiple threads log to the same journal it is guaranteed that individual events are written atomically, but frames from different threads do not necessarily nest.
+When multiple threads log to the same journal, it is guaranteed that individual events are written atomically, but frames from different threads do not necessarily nest.
 To keep the log informative, the name of thread may be added to the events as [decoration][1d11].

-Also see notes on thread [Safety][7bf3].
+Also, see notes on thread [Safety][7bf3].

 <a id="x-28JOURNAL-3A-40LOGGING-WITH-LEAVES-20MGL-PAX-3ASECTION-29"></a>
 ### 7.3 Logging with `LEAF-EVENT`s